 However, the reality is that lots of us lack the time to actually get stuck into a new book.
 With brimming schedules and busy lives, we’re increasingly relying on audiobooks as a convenient substitute to reading.

 But is it better to read or listen to a book?
 Moreover, how do our opinions and thoughts of a story fluctuate if we experience a story through different mediums?
 To find out, we turned to comparison.

 Relative Insight uses text analysis to analyse and compare qualitative data, leveraging comparison to pinpoint the differences in words, phrases, grammar, topic and emotion that are more prevalent in one data set over another.
 This form of consumer insight analysis enables us to highlight the differences in how people talk about each medium and discover key consumer insights about readers and listeners.

 Reading the novel

-Throughout our analysis, we found that readers of the novel were 5.5x more likely to talk about the author, F. Scott Fitzgerald.
+Throughout our consumer insight analysis, we found that readers of the novel were 5.5x more likely to talk about the author, F. Scott Fitzgerald.
 The word writer appeared infinitely more in this data set, suggesting that listeners of the audiobook did not associate the novel with something that was indeed written.
-This could suggest that readers tend to feel more connected with the writer and his words than listeners, and therefore feel a bigger need to give literary praise in thier reviews.
+This could suggest that readers tend to feel more connected with the writer and his words than listeners, and therefore feel a bigger need to give literary praise in their reviews.

 Another key insight was this idea that readers are positioned as a collective.
 Book reviews of The Great Gatsby were 6.8x more likely to include the first-person plural pronoun we, in comparison to Audible reviews.
 It is not the lone reader who meets Nick Carraway on the first page of the novel, but “we meet Nick Caraway”, “we have shared something significant, elemental and proud”.
 We refers to every person who has and will read this classic during their lifetime and highlights the shared experiences the come with reading a book.